 The big debate: wet vs. dry cat food.
 Or maybe raw?
-This section compares the main cat food types you’ll find.
+This section compares the main types of cat food you’ll find.
 Each one has good points and bad points.
 Let’s look at what makes them different so you can see what fits your life and your cat’s needs best.

 Wet Cat Food